-We are a multi-generational sisterhood of women whose lives were transformed at Fire Place Lodge, a summer camp for girls along the northeast shore of East Hampton, NY facing Gardiners’ Island.
+We are a multi-generational sisterhood of women and our lives were transformed at Fire Place Lodge, a summer camp for girls along the northeast shore of East Hampton, NY facing Gardiners’ Island.
 From 1936 until 1972, ‘FPL’ stood for Friendship, Purposeful Living and Loyalty.

 Chief had a sharp mind, keen business acumen and remarkably large heart and deployed all those traits to good use.
 She established more than one successful business in Montclair, NJ including a music school with two other teachers and a visiting vocal coach who was a prominent opera baritone.